moou23/tic-tac-toe-/README.md

 ## Usage
 Upon launching the program, you will encounter a title screen.
 Progress further by left-clicking.

 Next, you will encounter the menu, offering two game modes: 1vs1 and 1 vs computer.
 Additionally, there is a "Tips and Tricks" page for guidance.
+To exit "Tips and Tricks" press enter.